kawu/hhu-dl-materials-2019/lang-rec/README.md

 its arguments are higher-order tensors (hence the use of `view`), which allows for batching.
 Don't worry about the details for now, we will get back to batching, `view`, and cross-entropy loss later.

+##### Training

+Training is performed using gradient descent.
+Iteratively:
+* Calculate the loss over the entire dataset
+* Calculate the gradients w.r.t. the loss
+* Move in the opposite direction of the gradients
+The third step is faciliated by wrapping the network in the `Module` class, which makes it easy to retrieve the set of parameters using the `params()` method.

 [design]: https://user.phil.hhu.de/~waszczuk/teaching/hhu-dl-wi19/session3/u3_eng.pdf